This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Don't you hate it when you're looking for an answer and can't find it?
 It's the same thing with your viewers.

-This is when on my blog for example, I put the answer in the beginning (even bold it).
+This is when, on my blog for example, I put the answer in the beginning (even bold it).

 People's attention spans are SHORT.
 Long intros and not getting to the point will force someone to click another video.

-The first 15 seconds is “everything.”
+The first 15 seconds are "everything."

 Plus, I used to hate those long intro videos some channels had.
 It's so stroking someone's ego.